u-blox/ubxlib/port/platform/static_size/README.md

 https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads

-You will also need Python 3.4 to run the script.
+You will also need Python 3.4 or later to run the script.

 # Usage
-Run the `static_size.py` script with parameter `--h` for command-line help.
+Run the [static_size.py](static_size.py) script with parameter `--h` for command-line help.

 An example might be: